patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Web-Server-Introduction/simple-web-server-using-expressjs.md

 (where "i" is shorthand for the "install" command).

-Once this is complete, you should see that your "package.json" file has a new entry that looks like the following (**NOTE:** Your version may differ from the below):
+Once this is complete, you should see that your "package.json" file has a new entry that looks like the following (your version may differ from the below):

 ```json
 "dependencies": {